agude/agude.github.io/_posts/2018-03-14-a_career_starts_with_rejection.md

 I wanted to be a Physicist since I was fourteen, so I knew the path before me:
 BA, PhD, professor.
 As I finished up my BA at [Berkeley][ucb], I started preparing for the GRE.
-But the test made me anxious, so I studied poorly, and did terribly.
-I got into none of the graduate schools I applied to in 2008.
+But test anxiety caused me to study poorly, and ultimately my test results were terrible.
+None of the graduate schools I applied to in 2008 accepted me.

 [ucb]: https://en.wikipedia.org/wiki/University_of_California,_Berkeley

 I tried again in 2009.
-Not the GRE, thinking about it brought even more anxiety after the first time, but applying.
+Not the GRE, since thinking about it brought even more anxiety than the first time, but simply applying once again to various graduate schools.
 Thankfully, the [University of Minnesota][umn] (and more specifically, the too kind [Yuichi Kubota][yk]) looked past my test scores and gave me a spot.
 I wasn't the only person he gave a chance to, but I'm thankful that I was one of them.

 [umn]: https://en.wikipedia.org/wiki/University_of_Minnesota
 [yk]: https://www.physics.umn.edu/people/yk.html